spkl/CLI.IPC/README.md

 * Which time period is used for polling whether a server is starting or running.
 * After what timeout the `RequestInstance` or `ReportInstanceRunning` methods will fail.
 * Which file path is used to determine server state (because `SingletonApp` uses file-based locking).
 This can be used to provide a server process per machine, per user, or arbitrarily.

+### AutoTransportSingletonApp: On Demand and Even Easier

+`AutoTransportSingletonApp` does everything that `SingletonApp` does, plus it automatically connects your server and your client so you don't have to manage TCP ports or Unix Domain Socket paths.

+Simply use the value of the `AutoTransportSingletonApp.Transport` property for the call to `Host.Start` and `Client.Attach`, and a connection can be established.